benjamin-feron/ssh-tunnelr/README.md

 ### Connect to the endpoint without forwarding ports

-Of course it's possible to simply connect to endpoint without specify any port to forward :
+Of course it's possible to simply connect to endpoint without specifying any port to forward :
 ```bash
 $ ssh-tunnelr -t host1:2222,host2,host3:6822
 ````